 This strategy is only for savers who are looking to save tens of thousands of dollars above the 401(k) limit and have the exact 401(k) plan to do so.

 Sixth pool: Taxable brokerage account

 If you still have the capability to save after this point – kudos on being a good saver!
-The last place we recommend saving is in a taxable brokerage account.
+The last place I recommend saving is in a taxable brokerage account.
 This account receives no tax-free growth benefits but is subjected to favorable capital gains and dividend rates as long as you hold assets for longer than a year.
-You should choose to hold assets in this account that benefit from the specialty treatment while avoiding being paid bond interest as that is taxed at higher ordinary income rates.
+You should choose to hold assets in this account that benefit from the specialty treatment while avoiding taxable interest income as that is taxed at higher ordinary income rates.

-We did not mention college savings in this post because it should be a separate planning issue subject to its own plan.
-We generally recommend filling up the first three pools before saving for college.
+I did not mention college savings in this post because it should be a separate planning issue subject to its own plan.
+I generally recommend filling up at least the first three pools before saving for college.

 While one size rarely fits all, we hope this is a good guide on how to save for retirement in the most tax-efficient manner.
 Reach out to us if you would like help in developing a plan that maximizes the tax incentives that are out there for you.